 We spoke about A Rainbow in Curved Air (1969), which I personally admired and had broadcast during my second WNCN years, when the station was at its least conservative programming best.
 Riley described that piece as becoming popular in an unexpected way, that people told him about putting it on automatic replay on record changers, and that he got mail from those who said that they listened to it all day.

 “Trance Music, right?”
 I asked.
 “Did it bother you that people were getting stoned to your music?”

 “No, I’m happy when people get stoned on my music.
 That’s one of the best ways.”

-The interview with Riley was one of several at a composer’s symposium in Telluride Colorado August 1988.
+The interview with Riley was one of several at a composer’s symposium in Telluride CO, in August 1988.
 The setting was magnificent and the conversations fascinating.

 Particularly interesting was a conversation with Lou Harrison, who reminded me and listeners that calling Asia the Far East made no sense, that that was Eurocentric, and for him especially, living in California, Asia was the West.
 He also pointed out that his music often had Asian influences, so much so that critics heard those influences even when they weren’t there.